 While it’s not technically a flower, this kind of grass does have a plume that draws the eye to it—just like a flower would!
-This grass grows with ease, and you will be able to see the white plumes best during the hot and dry summer months.
+These ornamental grasses grow with ease, and you will be able to see the white plumes best during the hot and dry summer months.

 You won’t need to spend time blasting this grass with a hose because it will grow on its own with very little water required.